Frequently Asked Questions

 - “CF102 Software Testing Methodology” – a practical course that covers fundamentals for manual testing.
 Materials of this course are covered in CF109

-- “CF103 Software Test Automation” – a practical course that includes most popular automation tools Selenium WebDriver and HP UFT.
+- “CF103 Software Test Automation” – a practical course that includes the most popular automation tools Selenium WebDriver, UFT, SoapUI, REST API.
 All materials of this course are covered in CF109

 - “CF106 Software Test Automation with HP UFT” – this course teaches fundamentals of automation with HP UFT and best industry practices to create sustainable automation.
 The materials of this course are covered in CF109.

 Are there any pre-requisites to take the CF109 program?

 You don’t need to have a computer science degree to take this program, but you do need to be computer literate and comfortable with Windows Operating System (as a user), Microsoft Office (fundamentals of MS Word and MS Excel) and the Internet.
 You also need to have access to a computer system with Windows Operating System, MS Office, and Internet connection.
 Before registration please take Quiz 5 in the “CF101 Software Testing Course – FREE TRIAL (Sample Lessons)”.
 Quiz 5 serves as an entrance examination that we use to select students for admission.
 It determines a candidate’s preparation for a course of study.
 A candidate passing Quiz 5 with at least 60% marks is eligible to take a program.